sarahawu/Submiterator/readme.md

 	python supersubmiterator.py assignqualification -qualification_id <ID_TO_MTURK_QUALIFICATION> [LABEL]

+If you would like to delete a specific hit, run the following with the hit ID in place of `[HITID]`:

+    python supersubmiterator.py deletehit [LABEL] --hit-id [HITID]

+To approve all pending assignments for a specific hit, run the following:

+    python supersubmiterator.py approveall [LABEL] --hit-id [HITID]

+To list all of your current active hits, including those not in your config file, run the following:

+    python supersubmiterator.py listall [LABEL]

 ##  How to make this even cooler

 N.B. this will only work on unix.